 Whilst women were commonly recipients of Supporting Mothers Benefits (later retitled SPB) and simultaneously receiving support payments from their former husbands, many were also enjoying part time jobs and support from new boyfriends.
 Husbands and fathers were forced to distance themselves, only to then be labeled as deadbeat dads.

-Meanwhile, many former husbands and fathers were rendered homeless, bereft of survivable incomes, and denied access to their children vis a vis feminist accusations of violence and abuse.
+Meanwhile, many former husbands and fathers were rendered homeless, bereft of survivable incomes, and denied access to their children vis a vis baseless feminist accusations of violence and abuse.
 This fed another surge in suicides.
-Many refused to work, in protest.
+Many fathers refused to work, in protest.

 Parenting had been dealt yet another blow.

-As another component of globalisation, and once again sponsored by the United Nations through the creation of local government associations, the highly accountable role of town clerk was abandoned in favour of the unilateral and unaccountable position of CEO.
+As another component of globalisation, and once again sponsored by the United Nations through the UN-sponsored creation of local government associations, the highly accountable role of town clerk was abandoned in favour of the unilateral and unaccountable position of CEO.

-This triggered rapid rises in rates and the savage imposition of regulations which were blatant revenue-raising.
+This triggered rapid rises in Rates and the savage imposition of regulations which were blatant revenue-raising.

 In both urban and rural environments these higher costs further ground family budgets into financial oblivion.

 In 1970, David Rockefeller assumed the mantle of the Rockefeller dynasty and his first move was to commission Zbigniew Brzezinski, a leading architect of the gold war, to create the biggest ever Military-Industrial-Intelligence facility: the Trilateral Commission.